canonical/indico-operator/docs/explanation/charm-architecture.md

 ### Loki

 Loki is an open-source fully-featured logging system.
-This charms is shipped with support for the [Loki Operator](https://charmhub.io/loki-k8s) to collect the generated logs.
+This charm is shipped with support for the [Loki Operator](https://charmhub.io/loki-k8s) to collect the generated logs.

 ### PostgreSQL